ivanronay/GPUAcceleratedImageFiltering/README.md

 ![Gaussian GPU Only](analysis/gaussian_benchmark_plot_gpu_only.png)

 Unlike the median filter, the Gaussian blur is a linear convolution operation.
 The Shared Memory version maintains an advantage through better memory access patterns via the 1D halo tiles.
+Although the high variance probably comes from `std::chrono`'s error.

 ---